ankit-rathi/ankit-rathi.github.io/data-ai-concepts.md

 #### 1.6 Data Usage
 Data is used in following fields:
-- Scientific research
+- Scientific Research: Factual data is both, an essential resource and a valuable output
-- Business Management
+- Business Management: Data helps understand and improve processes
-- Finance
+- Finance: Whoever has the best and the fastest information gains the edge
-- Governance
+- Governance: Open data platform to help promote data-driven governance

 References:
 - https://en.wikipedia.org/wiki/Data